MarikaKononen/FullStackOpen2019-phonebook-backend/README.md

 3c MongoDB - exercises
 3d Validation ESLint - exercises

-Backend of the phonebook can be found in Heroku:
+The phonebook can be found from Heroku:
 https://shielded-mesa-47426.herokuapp.com